-Therefore the thermal design of the SS would only consist of standard thermal equipment as far as required.
+Therefore the thermal design of the SS would only consist out of standard thermal equipment as far as required.

+- Multilayer-Insulation (MLI),

-- Thermal coatings
+- Thermal coatings,

 - Thermal washers and fillers,

 - Thermal straps,

 - Thermal doublers,

 - Heat pipes (HPs),

 - Electrical heaters for compensation and survival.